Healthy building: Thermal comfort

 Thermal comfort is influenced by factors like air temperature, mean radiant temperature, relative humidity, air speed, metabolic rate, and clothing.
 Thermal conditions can affect learning, cognitive performance, task completion, disease transmission, and sleep.
 ASHRAE defines an acceptable thermal environment as one that 80% of occupants find acceptable, though individual occupant thermal control results in higher satisfaction of occupants.
 Indoor spaces that are not air conditioned can create indoor heat waves if the outside air cools but the thermal mass of the building traps the hotter air inside.
 Cedeño-Laurent et al. believe these may become worse as climate change increases the "frequency, duration, and intensity of heat waves" and will be harder to adjust to in areas that are designed for colder climates.

 Moisture and humidity

-The Whole Building Design Guide recommends the indoor relative humidity to be between 30-50% to prevent unwanted moisture and to design for proper drainage and ventilation.
+The Whole Building Design Guide recommends the indoor relative humidity to be between 30 and 50% to prevent unwanted moisture and to design for proper drainage and ventilation.
 Moisture is introduced into the building either by rainwater intrusion, outside humid air infiltration, internally generated moisture, and vapor diffusion through the building envelope.
 High temperatures, precipitation, and building age enable mold.
 It contributes to mold and poor indoor air quality.
 Vapor retarders have traditionally been used to prevent moisture in walls and roofs.